Cindyeco/Cindyeco.github.io/_pages/about.md

 About Me
 ======
 ​My name is Cindy(Zhuoyu) Chen (Chinese as 陈卓宇), and you can call me Cindy.
 I am currently 5th year PhD candidate at Peking University, National School of Development (also called as CCER).
 During 2025.01-2025.12, I am visiting PhD in Columbia Business School, Columbia University and conduct researches with Professor Shang-jin Wei.
+You can find my CV [here](/files/CV.pdf).

 Research Interests
 ======